 The interdependencies between the human and natural environments are rarely accounted for in the development of plans or planning tools, which have historically focused on one or the other.
-To help facilitate better communication between the activities, the Gulf of Mexico Alliance will serve as a coordination point around which relevant conservation, restoration, socio-economic, and resiliency data and tools can be developed and managed to inform the decision-making of the wide array of stakeholders across the Gulf Coast.
+To help facilitate better communication between the activities, the Gulf of Mexico Alliance serves as a coordination point around which relevant conservation, restoration, socio-economic, and resiliency data and tools are developed and managed to inform the decision-making of the wide array of stakeholders across the Gulf Coast.

 The goal of this cross-team initiative is to foster greater integration among planning aspects of restoration, conservation, and resiliency to increase the efficiency and effectiveness of on the ground efforts.

 - Rhonda Price, Mississippi Department of Marine Resources

 - Jim Pahl, Louisiana Coastal Protection and Restoration Authority